 This standard operating procedure (SOP) can be used as a template.
 If you develop your own version, all required elements must be included.
-PID#:

-Site Manager: Person in ch arge:

 IDENTIFICATION OF VETERINARIAN

-This plan for the care of sick and injured pigs was developed in consu with whom a veterinarian-client-patient relationship has been establi:
+This plan for the care of sick and injured pigs was developed in consultation with a licensed veterinarian with whom a veterinarian-client-patient relationship has been established.

 Name of veterinarian:

 Designated personnel must follow this protocol every time pigs are observed.
 Applied On-Farm Importance The Site Manager must ensure the personnel in charge of this protocol are adequately trained.
-Mandatory 2.
-Daily observation a.
-Monitor all pigs at least daily for signs of sickness, injuries and behavioural vices.
-Management of behavioural problems (vices) a.
+Mandatory Daily observation Monitor all pigs at least daily for signs of sickness, injuries and behavioural vices.
+3. Management of behavioural problems (vices) a.
 If behavioural vices (such as tail biting, belly nosing, sucking, aggression and fighting) are detected, promptly investigate the potential causes of the problem.
 Mandatory b.
-Some of the factors to look into in the event of a behavioural vice include: i.
-Environmental: " temperature " ventilation Highly recommended ii.
-Feed/water-related: " nutrient deficiency " other: iii.
-Management-related: " mixing practices " other: Take action to deal with the specific issue, especially for those pigs directly affected.
+Some of the factors to look into in the event of a behavioural vice include: Environmental: temperature ventilation Feed/water-related: nutrient deficiency other: iii.
+Management-related: mixing practices other: iv.
+Health-related: disease outbreak other: c.
+Take action to deal with the specific issue, especially for those pigs directly affected.
+Highly recommended

-De Designated personnel must follow this protocol every time pigs are observed.
-Importance 4.
+De esigr nated personnel must follow this protocol every time pigs are observed.
+Applied On-Farm Importance 4.
 Tre eatment and monitoring a.
 Treat sick or injured pigs according to their condition. b.
 If necessary, segregate sick or injured pigs to prevent worsening their condition.
 Mandatory i.
 Segregation method: ii.
-Some conditions that may require pigs to be segregated include: " moderate to severe lameness " other: " other: Highly recommended c. d.
+Some conditions that may require pigs to be segregated include: " moderate to severe lameness " other: Highly recommended c. d. e. f.
 Increase feed ration for thin animals.
-Perform medication treatments according to your Medication and Vaccine Usage Plan (R-P). e.
-Record medication treatments in the Treatment Record (R-T). f.
-Monitor sick or injured pigs at least daily or more frequently, if appropriate for their condition. i.
+Perform medication treatments according to your Medication and Vaccine Usage Plan (R-P).
+Record medication treatments in the Treatment Record (R-T).
+Monitor sick or injured pigs at least daily or more frequently, if appropriate for their condition.
 Frequency of monitoring sick pens: g.
 Record mortalities on the Mortality Record (R-M).
-5. Tin nely euthanasia a.
-Identify when it is time to euthanize a pig (refer to Euthanasia Decision Tree Fact Sheet F-17): Mandatory i.
-A pig must be euthanized when it is in severe pain/suffering that is not immediately treatable, or is sick, injured, in pain or suffering and any of the following are true: " it is unlikely to recover " its condition is untreatable " it has been treated and its condition is worsening " it has not responded to treatment within days " it is unfit for immediate transport (i.e., transport within days) b.
-When the decision has been made to euthanize a pig, euthanize it immediately (within minutes) according to your Euthanasia SOP (SOP 7.10).
+5. a.
+Identify when it is time to euthanize a pig (refer to Euthanasia Decision Tree Fact Sheet F-17): A pig must be euthanized when it is in severe pain/suffering that is not immediately treatable, or is sick, injured, in pain or suffering and any of the following are true: it is unlikely to recover it s condition is untreatable it has been treated and its condition is worsening it has not responded to treatment within days it is unfit for immediate transport (i.e., transport within days) Mandatory а. when the decision has been made to euthanize a pig, euthanize it immediately (within minutes) according to your Euthanasia SOP (SOP 7.10).